YourLocalDev123/mc-plugins/README.md

 # mc-plugins
-all custom plugins made for the gathering
+This repo contains all custom plugins made for the project "The Gathering".